2015au-1730/RoshamboProject06/README.md

 rails server

-### This application is intended to be used as a Quora for health-related issues.
+## This application is intended to be used as a "Quora for health-related issues."

+Features include:
+- A Q&A Forum
+- Toolkit (BMI Calculator)
+- Auto-location to search for nearby doctors
+- Hot Deals